JMWebDevelopment/Story-Lines/readme.txt

 2. The Story Lines section of the post editor.

 == Changelog ==
+= 1.5 =
+- Added support to show story lines on pages as well as posts.

 = 1.4 =
 - Better organized the custom fields.
 - Added padding around the story lines on the front end.